 Singapore is often touted as being an exorbitantly expensive place to live.
 It’s so recognizably pricey in fact, that the small city-state recently snatched first place in 2014’s list of Most Expensive Cities in the world.
+Before 2014 Tokyo was world’s most expensive city, but that year it faced a big disaster known as “Fukushima power plant disaster.”
+Following this Tokyo lost its position in the list of Most Expensive Cities in the world.
+There was a report known as ‘Economist Intelligence Unit’ which is done biannually which started giving ranks to 131 cities all over the globe in which Singapore gained the first rank.
+This article will tell you which has ranked first in trading.
 But as the Singaporean newspaper The Straits Times points out, perhaps this global Cost of Living exercise is more a metric of expatriates buying imported cheese and filet mignon, rather than the long-term costs borne by locals.
 After all, the Times explained, Singaporeans are doing quite well.

 So I was curious: since housing is arguably the biggest cost of living in any major global city (not really prix fixe dinners or Broadway musicals), how does the Singaporean housing situation stack up to a place like New York City, which we all know has a pretty serious affordable housing shortage, but didn’t make it anywhere near the top of Most Expensive Cities list.